In today’s interview I get to speak with US board-certified internal medicine physician, Dr Tro Kalayjian.

 [28:30] – Dr Shawn Baker challenged Tro to go no carb.
 That experience convinced him of the fat adaption concept and he realised the importance of fat in a long-term low carb diet.
-(Biohackers Lab Tip: Click here for our carnivore diet interview with Dr Shawn Baker)
+(Biohackers Lab Tip: Listen to our carnivore diet interview with Dr Shawn Baker MD)

 [30:44] – There is a Goldilocks area when figuring out how much fat to eat.
 Trying to lose weight eating only lean protein is not a good idea but eating too much fat can result in zero weight loss.

 [32:40] – In ketogenic diets for athletic performance, the concept of fat adaption is important; it can take 3-4 weeks or even up to 3 months and it improves over time.
 It helps with muscle soreness and decreasing recovery time without impacting on performance.
 (Biohackers Lab Tip: Listen to Dr Peter Brukner MD talk about the benefits of the low-carb diet for athletes here)

 [34:33] – We are often advised to exercise, however, if we are severely overweight this can be quite challenging.
 Tro advises to focus on fixing the diet first and forgo exercise for the first 6-8 weeks of weight loss.